 The course incorporates readings, written work, Socratic discussion, and internet-based assignments to hone students’ critical thinking skills and teach them how to conduct research.
 Students will learn key ideas and details necessary for understanding economics, they will integrate economic concepts and ideas into their own worldviews, and they will use their new skills and knowledge on their paths to becoming well-informed and responsible citizens.

-Meets 1.25 hours per week for one semester.
-Spring semester only.
+Meets 55 minutes per week for one semester.

 To enroll, please visit the Homeschool Campus website and select “Jennifer Murphy” from the instructor dropdown menu: Homeschool Campus website